 You may wish to visit each website and make your own assessment as to the difficulty of achieving their qualifications and their relevance to your requirements.

-- Videography: Most UK videographers are hobbyists inexperienced in shooting weddings.
+Videography: Most UK videographers are hobbyists inexperienced in shooting weddings.
 If you plan to have video you should exercise the same care as when researching your stills photographer.
-Ideally choose one of the Ashton Lamont combined photography and video plans!
+Ideally choose one of the Ashton Lamont standalone video or combined photography and video plans!